Ordered Patch Theory

 Formal statement of the partial closure mapping.

-Under this identification, the Einstein tensor G_{\mu\nu} is the metric derivative of the rendering entropy functional.
+Under this identification, the Einstein tensor G_{\mu\nu} arises as the metric variation of the gravitational-action functional I_{\text{grav}}[g] (Eq.
+T2.6-2), which corresponds on-shell to Clausius variations of rendering entropy at the local Rindler horizons of §5 (\delta I_{\text{grav}} \leftrightarrow T_{\text{codec}}\, \delta S_{\text{render}} — the §6.2 bridge postulate, not a metric derivative of S_{\text{render}} itself, which carries no metric dependence).
 Conceptually, curvature encodes the codec’s second-order resistance to metric perturbation: it is large where additional boundary bits must be allocated to accommodate local predictive charge density.

 §7.
 Event Horizons as Codec Saturation Points